The Minlog System

 Linux/Unix/Mac OS X

 Run the make command in the minlog directory.

 You are going to run the setup script, to prepare a shortcut to launch Minlog, and to compile the documentation.
-Make sure that the path is set for shell use, that has been taken care by the Chez Scheme installer by default.
+Make sure that the path is set for shell use, changing Windows' Path environment variable.